jessicakay/crimeviz/README.md

 Future efforts will focus on analyzing the contributory factors that lead to overpolicing in Boston.

 jessica

 ---

-note: the original mapIt() function was written as part of an ongoing project started in 2018 as a school project but will likely be discontinued, since a much, much better approach to this same problem is now available in RShiny by Lauren Chambers: https://data.aclum.org/bpd-incidents/
+note: the original mapIt() function was written as part of an ongoing project started in 2018 as a school project but will likely be discontinued, since a much, much better approach to this same problem is now available in plotly/RShiny by Lauren Chambers: https://data.aclum.org/bpd-incidents/